-B. SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL OF OVER-THE-COUNTER MEDICATION IS PROHIBITED.
+B. SALE.
+ATTEMPTED SALE.
+AND/OR TRANSMITTAL OF OVER-THE-COUNTER MEDICATION IS PROHIBITED

-- a.
 Elementary students, (Grades K-5): Upon committing the first offense, the substance shall be confiscated from the student.
-The parent shall be notified and the student shall receive a consequence as outlined by the Discipline Matrix Appendix A. - b.
+The parent shall be notified and the student shall receive a consequence as outlined in the Discipline Matrix - Appendix A.

 Secondary students, (Grades 6-12): Upon committing the first offense, the substance shall be confiscated from the student.
-The parent shall be notified and the student shall receive a consequence as outlined by the Discipline Matrix Appendix A.
+The parent shall be notified and the student shall receive a consequence as outlined in the Discipline Matrix - Appendix A.

-- a.
 Elementary students, (Grades K-5): Upon committing the second offense, the substance shall be confiscated from the student.
-The parent shall be notified, the student shall be referred to the School Counselor and the student shall receive a consequence as outlined by the Discipline Matrix Appendix A. - b.
+The parent shall be notified, the student shall be referred to the School Counselor and the student shall receive a consequence as outlined in the Discipline Matrix - Appendix A.

 Secondary students, (Grades 6-12): Upon committing the second offense, the substance shall be confiscated from the student.
-The parent shall be notified, the student shall be referred to the School Counselor and the student shall receive a consequence as outlined by the Discipline Matrix Appendix A.
+The parent shall be notified, the student shall be referred to the School Counselor and the student shall receive a consequence as outlined in the Discipline Matrix - Appendix A.